Brisbane’s best restaurants, cafes & bars

 Stanley, Howard Smith Wharves

-PSA: Howard Smith Wharves newest eatery is finally open and has all of us turning heads at the stunning two-storey interior and delectable menu.
-Turning the old water police headquarters into a Cantonese paradise, Stanley has also put a Los Angeles star chef behind the pans, serving up the likes of Cantonese roast duck with plum sauce, Lobster lo mein with garlic butter and Mongolian lamb ribs with cumin.
+This Howard Smith Wharves eatery has all of us turning heads at the stunning two-storey interior and delectable menu.
+Turning the old water police headquarters into a Cantonese paradise, Stanley.

 Big Roddy's on the move.
 Fish Lane's saucy ribs, burgers and wings have crossed the river to open up a second venue in Fortitude Valley.
 Expect a bigger space but the same great pulled "ribwiches", secret sauce ribs, wings and more.

 Think Latin flavours and citrus cocktails all served in a divine setting by the river.
 Sounds perfect hey?
 Well then get down to Rico Bar & Dining to enjoy just that.
-With a tantalizing menu featuring Australian produce (the braised beef cheek empanadas are definitely our go to), it's the perfect location for an after-work drink and nibbles or a romantic dining experience with your special someone.
+With a tantalizing menu featuring Australian produce, it's the perfect location for an after-work drink and nibbles or a romantic dining experience with your special someone.

 Phoenix, Brisbane City

-If you've been craving a tasty two-hander, then never fear, as this former CBD burger joint has officially crossed the river and opened up shop on Oxford Street.
-Charboys may be serving the same great burgs featuring succulents meats and fluffy buns to a new southside crowd, but we're just glad we can wrap our mouths around a Goodfella with filthy fries again (if you know you know.)
+If you've been craving a tasty two-hander, then never fear, Charboys is here.
+Charboys serves up great burgs featuring succulent meats and fluffy buns, but we can’t go past The Goodfella with filthy fries again (if you know you know).

 Dieters beware, the following content is not suitable for the health-conscious.
-Brisbane's burger scene continues to expand with Milky Lane recently opening at Gasworks Plaza – and we couldn't be more excited.
-This Sydney favourite has been turning heads with their over-the-top burger combinations, tasty sides (bacon mac & cheese croquettes included), and milkshake-inspired cocktails.
+Brisbane's burger scene continues to impress with Milky Lane at Gasworks Plaza.
+This favourite turns heads with their over-the-top burger combinations, tasty sides (bacon mac & cheese croquettes included), and milkshake-inspired cocktails.

-Meet Olive + Angelo, the new restaurant bringing authentic Italian food to the people of Brisbane through recipes with a wealth of history.
+Meet Olive + Angelo, the restaurant bringing authentic Italian food to the people of Brisbane through recipes with a wealth of history.
 In true Italian style, the pizza is wood fired and the pasta menu serves a range of classics to curb those carb-fueled cravings.
-We suggest starting with the burrata, and then follow it up with the likes of braised beef rib ragu on homemade rigatoni, a romana pizza with spicy sausage, garlic oil and rosemary and tiramisu to finish – obviously.

 Any guesses as to what SK Steak & Oyster will be dishing up?
-Unfortunately there'll be no prizes for guessing correctly as fresh seafood and prime cuts are the obvious hero of this menu.
-The crew behind famed modern Greek restaurant Hellenika have opened this passion project outside The Calile in Ada Lane.
+Unfortunately there'll be no prizes for guessing correctly, as fresh seafood and prime cuts are the obvious hero of this menu.

-Put your hands together and prepare those stomachs for the recent opening of a delicious Thai eatery in Brisbane City.
-Located above The Embassy Hotel, Jumbo is heating up the pans to treat customers to a variety of upscale and authentic Thai dishes including, but definitely not limited to, whole crispy local Goldband Snapper, slow-cooked five spice pork belly, tender lamb shanks and pad Thai.
+Put your hands together and prepare those stomachs for this delicious Thai eatery in The City.
+Located above The Embassy Hotel, Jumbo is heating up the pans to treat customers to a variety of upscale and authentic Thai dishes.

-Pastel perfection, modern Australian cuisine and top-notch vinos make up Emporium's new showpiece restaurant Signature.
+Pastel perfection, modern Australian cuisine and top-notch vinos make up Emporium's showpiece restaurant Signature.
 With a focus on using locally sourced produce, you can expect an ever-changing a-la-carte and dedicated vegan menu paired with a carefully curated wine list.
-Start with the blueberry cured ocean trout, then the Flinders Island lamb and finish with the black fig & guava – because dessert is a course you should not pass up here.

 Have you always dreamed of sipping a cocktail as big as your head?
-Well now you can at Ling Ling's Bar in The Valley.
-Accompany your soup bowl cocktails with pan-Asian eats like the Bang Bang lamb ribs, pineapple fried rice and duck san choy bow wow.
-Plus, Ling Ling's will be serving their delicacies late into the night, so you can get your street food-fix at anytime.
+Well, now you can at Ling Ling's Bar in The Valley.
+Accompany your soup bowl cocktails with pan-Asian eats, Ling Ling's serves their delicacies late into the night, so you can get your street food-fix at any time.